pavithrarani/100ApplicationOnJs/README.md

 2. Execution contexts and stacks.
     > this also looks very clean compare to C++.
 Var objects takes care of most of the thing.
+    > hosting is best , which is nothing but what happens on creation time & exection time(compile time and run time).
+Function declaration in JS contributes for Hoisting.
+Variable taking undefined value,even then declation is followed later is best.
+(C++ compiler will cry here). console.log(age);
+    var age= 32;
+    CPP thows compilation error.

     Update as on 10th Nov 2019.

     Doubt: Here comes the pointer and its handling.
-Is there a pointer in JS? if not there how is this pass by value ,pass by reference only applied to pointers in c++?
+Is there a pointer in JS? if not , how is this pass by value ,pass by reference only applied to pointers in c++?
     Simply how to play with Address of the variable in JS?